cousco-us/Photos/README.md

 ## Usage
 <a name="usage"/>
-[usage]: From within the root directory:
+From within the root directory:

 Install dependencies:
 ```sh